 The Muzzle Loading Cap Lock Rifle by Ned H Roberts (1940) explores the history, construction and care of one of America's finest firearms.
 This book features hundreds of photographs that show muzzle-loading cap lock rifles, ammunition, cap magazines, powder flasks, bullet moulds and more.
 It also describes and recreates traditional shooting matches.

 The Visser Collection: Arms Of The Netherlands In The Collection Of H L Visser by Rudolph Roth et al (1996) 4 Volumes.
 Includes Ordnance, Cannon, Mortars, Swivel Guns, Muzzle and Breech Loaders.
 The Visser collection of arms made in the 17th and 18th centuries in the Netherlands is comprehensive and world famous.
 Parts of it have been exhibited in the Kremlin in Moscow and at the Tower of London.
-Its strength lies in the first-rate quality of the pieces and the many rare and unique items.
 Apart from the technical and historical aspects, Mr Visser has always been interested in the artistic value of the collection, for example the extraordinary carving, the spectacularly worked ivory gun stocks and intricate inlays.

 American Antique Rifles And Their Current Prices by Martin Rywell (1951).
 Comprehensive compilation of all the known American rifles, shotguns and carbines, of every make, model and type, in easy-to-consult dictionary form.
 Lists, describes and gives up-to-date prices.
 Chapters are alphabetical, also including Calibers and Cartridges, History of Firearms, Dictionary of Firearms, Flintlock Gunmakers, How to Use a Muzzle Loader, Principal Proofmarks and Illustrations.